ShanTiramisu/APITestAutomation/README.md

 - faster than tests using browser automation
 - much faster
 - Seriously, like 80% faster
--- no startup time for browser
+- --no startup time for browser
--- no logging in via the browser for every single test case -- no waiting for large element(like images) to downloadand display -- no waiting on css to render
+-- no logging in via the browser for every single test case -- no waiting for large element(like images) to downloadand display -- no waiting on CSS to render
--- no waiting on javscript calls
+-- no waiting on JavaScript calls
 - less brittle than browser automation
--- doesn't break if elements on a page move or change
+-- doesn't break if elements on a page move or change -- Exercises the minimum code to test cthe omponent